After Brexit Deal or No Deal: Understanding what comes next

 OVERVIEW View Conference Agenda

 Completion of UK-EU negotiations on withdrawal from the European Union and consequent draft agreements being published and ratified was expected by the end of 2018.
-However the two agreements covering a 'Withdrawal Agreement' and a political declaration on a 'framework for the future relationship' still hang in the balance.
-What should have been an important staging point for the ending of general uncertainty on the broad framework for Brexit has not yet been reached.
+However the two agreements covering a 'Withdrawal Agreement' and a political declaration on a 'framework for the future relationship' still remain unsettled.
+What should have been an important staging point for the ending of general uncertainty on the broad framework for Brexit has still not yet been reached.
 Entry into the next stage – broad certainty on the outlines of departure with specific uncertainty on many areas of detail – remains precarious.

 This conference takes place in the weeks following the 29th March deadline on which the United Kingdom will formally leave the EU at 11pm.
 It is designed to explain the shape and implications of the deal or no deal, the consequential negotiations which will have to take place and the meaning of all of these for future trade, access to markets, availability and movement of labour and the long term relationship of the UK to the EU.